-The use of Glucocorticosteroids administered via inhalation (or a non-systemic route), such as Beclomethasone or Budesonide, do not require a TUE.
-Non-systemic routes include the following types of injection: intra-articular; peri-articular; peri-tendinous; epidural; and intra-dermal.
+The use of Glucocorticosteroids administered via inhalation, intranasal or dermal (or a non-systemic route) do not require a TUE.

 Players should declare the use of Glucocorticosteroids on the Sample Collection Form when tested.
 Glucocorticosteroids administered via a systemic route (oral, rectal, intravenous or intra-muscular) require a full TUE.